 How we support customers

-CCWater is working with the market designers – Defra, Ofwat (the regulator), Market Operator Services Limited (MOSL) – and retailers to ensure that customers’ views collected through our research and advocacy work are considered at the design, testing and implementation stages of the new market.
+CCWater worked with the market designers – Defra, Ofwat (the regulator), Market Operator Services Limited (MOSL) – and retailers to ensure that customers’ views collected through our research and advocacy work were considered during the design, testing and implementation of the new market.

-When the market opens we will continue to give advice and where necessary take up complaints on behalf of customers who have not been able to resolve matters with their retailer.
+Now that the market is open for business we will continue to give advice and where necessary take up complaints on behalf of customers who have not been able to resolve matters with their retailer.

 For more information, contact us at email@example.com or on 0121 345 1028